New weighted Riesz-type pointwise inequalities and applications to generalized Sobolev estimates: Abstract

 \section{Abstract}

-{ In this article we study some new pointwise inequalities between rough singular integral operators and weighted Riesz-type operators.
-We will thus obtain a wider class of subrepresentation formulas that will lead us to new weighted Sobolev-type inequalities.}\\
+{ In this article we study some new pointwise inequalities between rough singular integral operators, weighted maximal functions of the gradient and weighted Morrey spaces.
+These pointwise estimates will naturally lead us to a new class of weighted Sobolev-type inequalities.}\\

-{ \textbf{Keywords: Riesz operators; singular integral operators; pointwise estimates; Sobolev inequalities.} \\ \textbf{MSC (2020) Primary: 42B20; Secondary: 42B25} } \end{scriptsize} \mysection{Introduction and presentation of the results} We want to study in this article some generalizations of the following pointwise inequality: for $n\geq 2$, if $f:\mathbb{R}^n\longrightarrow \mathbb{R}$ is a function such that $f\in \mathcal{C}^\infty_0(\mathbb{R}^n)$, then we have
+{ \textbf{Keywords: Singular integral operators; pointwise estimates; Sobolev inequalities.} \\ \textbf{MSC (2020) Primary: 42B20; Secondary: 42B25} } \end{scriptsize} \mysection{Introduction and presentation of the results} We want to study in this article some generalizations of the following pointwise inequality: for $n\geq 2$, if $f:\mathbb{R}^n\longrightarrow \mathbb{R}$ is a function such that $f\in \mathcal{C}^\infty_0(\mathbb{R}^n)$, then we have

 where the operator $I_{1}$ corresponds to the usual Riesz potential defined by the expression